 A Dashboard for any Imagine Implementation

 Imagine’s I/O Services are an indispensable command line tool that invokes Imagine’s APIs for uploading, processing, and downloading data.
 This tool is a critical component of virtually every client’s use of Imagine, providing nearly one hundred different services.
 But have you heard about the SITKA I/O Services Dashboard?
-Mike Moncada, Senior Implementation Specialist for Imagine, says, “I would use this with any implementation.”
-We sat down with Mike to ask him a few questions about the dashboard.
+One Senior Implementation Specialist for Imagine says, “I would use this with any implementation.”
+We sat down to ask a few questions about the dashboard.

 It is a one-stop command center for running, monitoring, and reviewing results of I/O Services jobs.
 It is powerful, lets you come away from viewing the long and somewhat tedious batch files, and gives you a tool for setting up jobs and monitoring them.
 A partner of Imagine, Sindex Financial Systems, wrote this dashboard management program for our I/O Services.